j-saez/Pix2Pix/README.md

 # Pix2Pix Pytorch Lightning implementation

 This is an unofficial implementation using Pytorch Lightining.
 The code has been tested with Ubuntu 20.04, python 3.8.10, cuda 11.8 and pytorch lightning 2.0.1.
-To start using the repository:
+You can watch the deployment of this repository in [this video](https://youtu.be/gB1oNYpB2hk).

 ## Installation